Policies and Procedures

 Hall Passes: Students obtain a hall pass from the classroom teacher.
 Hall passes are to be used for short (five minutes or less) trips out of the classroom with the teacher’s permission.
 Students abusing the hall pass privilege may be considered truant.

 Home/Hospital Visits: If a student will be absent ten or more days for approved medical reasons, academic work may be brought to the student’s home.
-Parents wishing for their student to receive Home/Hospital services should contact the office for a Home/Hospital referral.
+Parents wishing for their student to receive Home/Hospital services should contact Ms. Stumo at 801-402-6800 for a Home/Hospital referral.

 Released-time Policy: Utah Law permits the release of students during school hours for attendance at religious classes taught on private property.
 Released-time students are to be off school property by the time the tardy bell rings and should not re-enter school property until the class dismissal bell rings.

-Tardiness - Tardiness is disruptive to the orderly running of a school.
-Students may be considered tardy if they are not prepared for class and in their seats before the tardy bell.
+Tardiness: Tardiness is disruptive to the orderly running of a school.
+Students may be considered tardy if they are not in class before the tardy bell.
 Students who are excessively tardy will receive reduced citizenship grades and will be subject to school discipline.
-Four (4) tardies are considered to be excessive in one term in any given class.
+Four (4) tardies are considered to be excessive in one term in any given class and may result in a U citizenship grade.

 School bus boundaries are established by the Davis School District Transportation Department.
 The administration of Syracuse Junior High is not authorized to issue bus passes until the Transportation Department releases the number of available seats.
 This usually occurs in October.
 Until that time, all issues of bus eligibility should be addressed to Davis District Transportation by calling 801-402-7500.
 It is the policy of the DSD Transportation Department to allow its drivers to set up a comprehensive discipline plan for their bus.
 Discipline plans will be distributed to the student riders the first week of school.
 To find out if a student is eligible to ride the bus, log on to myDSD and select Tools/Bus Transportation Info.

 Davis School District provides each student a username and PIN.
-Use this information and follow the step-by-step instructions provided online to setup your account in the myDSD system (available by app or desktop computer).
-From the myDSD account, students are able to view grades, homework, attendance reports, take surveys, and email teachers.
+Use this information and follow the step-by-step instructions provided online to setup your account in the MyDSD system (available by app or desktop computer).
+From the MyDSD account, students can view grades, homework, attendance reports, take surveys, and email teachers.
+All teachers will be using Canvas.
+Student grades can be checked by looking in MyDSD or Canvas.
+If you need assistance, please contact the front office.

-Class change requests will be accepted prior to the beginning of the school year.
-Class changes for first semester classes will not be accepted after the beginning of the first semester.
-Class change requests for second semester schedules will be accepted during the first semester, but not after the beginning of the second semester.
 By school policy, no class change requests will be accepted during a semester already in session.
 Any exception to this policy will be rare and require certain conditions: i.e. physical impairment or injury that prohibits or limits participation in a given subject area, improper level placement in subject areas, or professional or medical recommendations that require class changes.
-Each time a schedule change is made, there will be a $10.00 charge, and any changes made will be based on availability in the classes.
+Each time a student-initiated schedule change is made, there will be a $10.00 charge, and any changes made will be based on availability in the classes.

-Students are required to leave campus at the end of the day no later than 3:15 p.m.
-(2:15 p.m. on Fridays) unless they are under the supervision of a teacher.
+Students are required to leave campus at the end of the day no later than 3:15 p.m. unless they are under the supervision of a teacher.
 Students must be involved in a supervised activity to stay in the building.
 Students who are not in an activity will be asked to leave the building and grounds immediately.

 The following dress items will not be permitted at school:

-shorts, skirts, or dresses that measure more than 3” above the top of the knee;
+- shorts, skirts, or dresses that do not reach the tips of the student’s fingertips;

-shirts or tops that expose the shoulders or do not have sleeves;
+- shirts or tops that do not have sleeves;

-Consequences: Students who violate dress code may call home for appropriate clothes, or be given alternative clothing.
+Consequences: Students who violate dress code may call home for appropriate clothes, be given alternative clothing, or be placed in In School Suspension until corrected.

 The use of all electronic devices (both district-owned and privately-owned) that are accessed at school shall be done so in compliance with the District Acceptable Use Policy.
 Students may possess and use privately-owned electronic devices at school subject to the following: